 This service will provide the status of your return by displaying one of the following statements:

-- We’ve received your return (with date received)
+- We’ve received your return (with the date received)

 - We’re processing your return

-- We’ve requested additional information (with date of request)
+- We’ve requested additional information (with a date of request)

 - We’ve received your additional information

-- We’ve released your refund (with date of release)
+- We’ve released your refund (with a date of release)